 H2S, also referred to as hydro sulfuric acid, stink damp and sewer gas, has several different sources and can be found in the natural environment, within the human body, in the home or in anthropogenic environments such as the petroleum or pulp and paper industries.
-The main focus of the H2S Alive program provided through Enform and offered at Calgary First Aid is how the H2S gas is found in the petroleum and natural gas workplace.
+The main focus of the H2S Alive program in Calgary provided through Enform and offered at Calgary First Aid is how the H2S gas is found in the petroleum and natural gas workplace.
 The course will also cover the proper safety procedures, detection methods and management of situations where the gas is present in low and high concentrations.
 Before learning to manage scenarios of concentrations of H2S it is important to understand the sources of this gas.
 The main focus of this page is to outline all of the major and minor sources of Hydrogen Sulfide throughout the world.

 Hydrogen Sulfide is naturally found as anaerobic (without oxygen) bacteria decomposes organic material.
 This is why it is present in swamp and sewer environments where decomposition of bacteria is occurring anaerobically.
 This is why these areas emit the odours that we often smell.